 For purposes of the balance sheet presentation, the Company nets current and non-current tax assets and liabilities within each taxing jurisdiction.
 The above table is presented prior to the netting of the current and non-current deferred tax items.
 The Company evaluates the recoverability of its net deferred tax assets on a jurisdictional basis by considering whether net deferred tax assets will be realized on a more likely than not basis.
 To the extent a portion or all of the applicable deferred tax assets do not meet the more likely than not threshold, a valuation allowance is recorded.
-During the year ending December 31, 2009, the valuation allowance increased from \$52.2 million to \$53.4 million with the increase recognized in income tax expense.
-The \$1.2 million increase in 2009 was primarily attributable to certain separate company U.S. losses the Company believes may not be realized.
+During the year ending December 31, 2009, the valuation allowance decreased from \$45.2 million to \$45.1 million with the decrease recognized in income tax expense.
+The \$0.1 million net decrease in 2009 was primarily attributable to a corresponding reduction in deferred tax assets due to the pension restatement, offset in part by an increase attributable to certain separate company losses the company believes may not be realized.
 Consideration was given to U.S. tax planning strategies and future U.S. taxable income as to how much of the relevant deferred tax asset could be realized on a more likely than not basis.